Kevin Robbins

-Kevin Robbins (born December 12, 1966) is an American former professional football tackle and guard.
-He played in the National Football League (NFL) for the Cleveland Browns from 1989 to 1990 and for the Los Angeles Rams in 1993.
-He was selected by the Rams in the third round of the 1989 NFL draft with the 75th overall pick.
+Kevin Robbins (born December 12, 1966) is an American former professional football player who was a tackle and guard in the National Football League (NFL) for the Cleveland Browns from 1989 to 1990 and for the Los Angeles Rams in 1993.
+After playing college football for the Wichita State Shockers and Michigan State Spartans, he was selected by the Rams in the third round of the 1989 NFL draft with the 75th overall pick.